FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/reference/annotations.rst

 Any non-safe request to the ``editAction`` that returns a successful response will trigger invalidation of both the ``news`` and the ``news-123`` tags.

+Like InvalidatePath annotations, you can use php attributes instead if you are using PHP 8

 Set/invalidate a tag::